juji-io/datalevin/README.md

   almost the same API as Datomic®, you may try [Datascript](https://github.com/tonsky/datascript).

-* If you need a simple, fast and versatile store with a battle tested backend and almost the same Datalog API as the above two, you may try [Datalevin](https://github.com/juji-io/datalevin), this project.
+* If you need a simple and versatile store with almost the same Datalog API as the above two and with a much greater query performance, you may try [Datalevin](https://github.com/juji-io/datalevin), this project.

 * If you need features such as bi-temporal models and SQL, you may try